Effective Message Hiding with Order-Preserving Mechanisms: Abstract

 \section{Abstract}

 Message hiding, a technique that conceals secret message bits within a cover image, aims to achieve an optimal balance among message capacity, recovery accuracy, and imperceptibility.
-While Convolutional Neural Networks (CNNs) have notably improved message capacity and imperceptibility, obtaining high recovery accuracy remains challenging.
-This arises because, in contrast to image data, the sequential arrangement of message bits is imperative, but convolutional operations encounter inherent difficulties in preserving this critical order.
-In addition, CNNs also struggle to effectively address the large discrepancy between these two uncorrelated modalities.
+While convolutional neural networks have notably improved message capacity and imperceptibility, achieving high recovery accuracy remains challenging.
+This challenge arises because convolutional operations struggle to preserve the sequential order of message bits and effectively address the discrepancy between these two modalities.
 To address this, we propose StegaFormer, an innovative MLP-based framework designed to preserve bit order and enable global fusion between modalities.
-Specifically, StegaFormer incorporates three crucial components: Order-Preserving Message Encoder (OPME), Order-Preserving Message Decoder (OPMD), and Global Message-Image Fusion (GMIF).
+Specifically, StegaFormer incorporates three crucial components: Order-Preserving Message Encoder (OPME), Decoder (OPMD) and Global Message-Image Fusion (GMIF).
 OPME and OPMD aim to preserve the order of message bits by segmenting the entire sequence into equal-length segments and incorporating sequential information during encoding and decoding.
 Meanwhile, GMIF employs a cross-modality fusion mechanism to effectively fuse the features from the two uncorrelated modalities.
-Experimental results on the COCO and DIV2K datasets demonstrate that StegaFormer significantly outperforms existing state-of-the-art methods in terms of recovery accuracy, message capacity, and imperceptibility.
-Our code is released in \url{https://github.com/boschresearch/Stegaformer}.
+Experimental results on the COCO and DIV2K datasets demonstrate that StegaFormer surpasses existing state-of-the-art methods in terms of recovery accuracy, message capacity, and imperceptibility.
+Our code is released in https://github.com/boschresearch/Stegaformer.